sharonzhen/pic10c_fin/README.md

 I used [this video] to learn more about the UI for minesweeper, and various [documentations] to figure out how QGraphics* libraries work.
 This markdown README was written using the template provided by [dillinger.io].
 Additionally, the rules are based on the rules defined on the [minesweeper website] that I play.
 I looked up the source code of [QPushButton] so that the mines can be buttons with the properties I want.
 I'd like to [maybe reimplement the abstract button class] but maybe I don't need to??
-Also I got [icons] from wikipedia and google.
+Also I got [icons] from wikipedia and google, and learned to set [fixed button size] from stackoverflow.

 # ToDos